VectorTeller/AiHistory-PalladioVisualization/README.md

 # An Interactive Visualization of AI History

 This project explores the history of Artificial Intelligence from its conceptual beginnings to the modern era of generative models.
-The data was compiled and visualized using Palladio to show the key institutions behind major breakthroughs, where these events happened, and how they unfold over time.
+The data was compiled and visualized using Palladio to show the key institutions behind major breakthroughs, where these events happened, and how progress unfolded over time.

 ---